hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 3. If the image is a public image, try using a different image name or tag.
 4. If none of the above solutions work, try deleting the image cache and pulling the image again.
 ```

+Above command executes the K8sGPT analyze with the option *--explain* and the filter *Pod* in the namespace.
+In addition to the error messages it identified, the analyze also provides the step-by-step solutions to fix the issue.